 Can you machine wash a bath mat or bath rug?
 In most cases, yes.
 Your bath mat or bath rug’s manufacturer may provide care instructions on the tag.
 When possible, following these instructions is the best way to clean your bathroom rug or mat.

 Otherwise, it's always a safe bet to wash bath mats in cold water using your normal laundry detergent.
 Try to avoid using fabric softener as it can actually stain or damage your bathroom linens.
+Read our Stain Guide for more tips and tricks.

 As long as your bath mat is made of a durable fabric like cotton, it’s usually safe to clean your bath mat in the washing machine.